 - Monthly meetings with the program directors

-To apply for the Fellowship program, previous applicants were required to complete the online application and submit the following materials:
+To apply for the Fellowship program, local applicants are required to complete the online application and submit the following materials:

-- What would this fellowship with UH & PRH allow for that you have not yet investigated/achieved?
+- What would this fellowship with UH Kathrine G. McGovern College of the Arts & PRH allow that you have not yet investigated/achieved?
+(250 words)

 - Tell us of an example of community recovery you’re inspired by?
 (250 words)